HOME MEDICINE CABINET

 Once the list exists, the biggest value stops being the act of adding.
 What matters most becomes control: what is about to expire, what deserves a second look, what to throw out at the next tidy-up.

-This is where the phone as a management hub makes sense.
+This is where the phone makes sense as the place you manage things from.
 It is not about another app.
-It is about making sure the home cabinet does not become invisible between one drawer opening and the next.
+It is about making sure the home medicine cabinet does not become invisible between one drawer opening and the next.

 When this model delivers the most value

 Not every household needs the same level of order.
-But there are situations where a home medicine cabinet in your phone stops being a convenience and starts being simply a sensible choice.
+But there are situations where a home medicine cabinet on your phone stops being a convenience and becomes simply a sensible choice.

 Family with children